 In May 1968 Daphne became an in-vision announcer and newscaster when Harlech Television was launched.
 The ITV station for Wales and the West Country was later known as HTV.

 Daphne was given her own daily children’s programme to present called It’s Time for Me when she was lowered from the studio ceiling in an oval basket chair.

 She also made numerous public appearances on behalf of Harlech Television, opening fetes and manning their stand at the Bath and West Show where she was seen as a local celebrity.

 She moved to HTV Bristol where she presented an afternoon programme called Women Only with Jan Leeming for seven years.
 She interviewed Michael Bond about his new Paddington books and Clement Freud, who had a hit with his children’s book Grimble.
 She also presented ATV’s Women Today and occassional one-off programmes.

-At the same time as presenting Women Only, Daphne started working on for Radio Bristol on such programmes as Any Answers produced by Carole Stone and a sports programme called Come Alive.
+At the same time as presenting Women Only, Daphne started working on for Radio Bristol on such programmes as Any Answers, produced by Carole Stone, and a sports programme called Come Alive.

 Having gained skills in timing the spoken word accurately, she would often be asked to record advertisements.
 She appeared in a number of distinctive television commercials including one for Persil automatic powder when viewers saw her face going round and round as from inside a washing machine; the washing’s POV.

-She then started working as a freelance radio and television reporter, based in the west country.
+Daphne then started working as a freelance radio and television reporter, based in the west country.

 In 1976, Daphne gained a long-running role playing Nora the barmaid in the BBC Radio soap opera The Archers made at BBC Birmingham.